bevy-cheatbook/bevy-cheatbook/src/features/assets.md

 ## AssetEvent

-If you need to perform specific actions when the asset has finished loading, is modified, or removed, you can react to `AssetEvent`s.
+If you need to perform specific actions when an asset is created, modified, or removed, you can react to `AssetEvent`s.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:asset-event}}